 Dr John and I talked about all sorts as we cycled and as always he was excellent company.
 The miles flew by and quite unexpectedly we arrived at our halfway stop.
 This was at a Scout Hut in Burstow - or should I say by the fence outside the Scout Hut in Burstow!
 After eating the food we had brought with us we decided to get going again as both of us were feeling cold.
 Putting on a neck-warmer (which really did make all the difference) we cycled off and after a few miles felt okay again.

 Roughly 8 miles after the halfway stop we approached 'Turners Hill.'
 Dr John was off into the distance and I followed.
-This had been the location where we stopped, sat on a bench and nodded off.
+This had been the location where we stopped, sat on a bench and I nodded off.
 This time we kept moving and cycled on.
-We made very good progress and didn't feel the need to cycle particularly fast, preferring the chat, spot all manner of creatures running, flying and crying out.
+We made very good progress and didn't feel the need to cycle particularly fast, preferring to chat, spot all manner of creatures running, flying and crying out.

 The miles came very easily and Ditchling Beacon was upon us.
 Dr John was soon off into the distance and I followed.
 My Surly has some great gears that really do make climbing very steep hills easier but much slower naturally.
 At the top I put it to Dr John that I might be slower going up hills on my Surly than my other bikes.
 Dr John speculated as to why I had only just realised this!

 The top of the Beacon was lovely at this time of the day.
 It must have been just before 06:00 and it was still dark.
 The last few miles into Brighton were wonderful.
-Much of it was downhill and we enjoyed every last miles.
+Much of it was downhill and we enjoyed every last mile.

 We decided to head straight for the station as nothing would be open and there didn't seem like much point hanging around.
 We got some food from a stall inside the station and made our way to the trains.
 We took different trains that more or less set off at the same time.
 A few stops went by and I saw Dr John about to board my train.
 There was engineering works on part of his line which meant he had to get home via a different route.
 We got off at Blackfriars and cycled along embankment, across the Thames and boarded the tube.
 After a few stops we said our goodbyes.